Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: PD-Hirsch extensions of log crystalline complexes

 (2) Let the notations be as in \cite[(5.9)]{fut}.
 By using \cite[(5.3)]{fut} (cf.~(\ref{ali:qfi})), Fujisawa has proved that there exists a morphism

 in a derived category of bounded above ${\mab C}_X$-modules which induces an isomorphism

-by using the general theory of Hodge-Deligne theory (\cite[(5.9)]{fut}).
+by using the general theory of Hodge-Deligne (\cite[(5.9)]{fut}).
 However he has not proved that the morphism (\ref{eqn:kkkd}) itself is an isomorphism.
-The obvious analogues of (\ref{theo:qii}) and (\ref{prop:impth}) below in the analytic case tell us that the morphism (\ref{eqn:kkkd}) is an isomorphism for the case $k=1$.
+The obvious analogues of (\ref{theo:qii}) and (\ref{prop:impth}) below in the complex analytic case are new results.
+They tell us that the morphism (\ref{eqn:kkkd}) is indeed an isomorphism for the case $k=1$.
 Consequently we do not need any result of Hodge-Deligne theory for the proof of (\ref{eqn:kfstd}).
 Hence the obvious analogue of (\ref{theo:qii}) can play an important role in [loc.~cit., (5.9)] at least in the case $k=1$.
 We can also prove that the morphism (\ref{eqn:kkkd}) is an isomorphism for a general $k$.
-However we do not discuss this more in this article.
+However we do not discuss this more in this book.
 See \cite{nf} for details. \end{rema}